Less Stress Instructional Services - Emergency Medical Technician

 2 |

-This program discusses cardiac, breathing, and
+This program discusses cardiac, breathing, and anaphylactic

-care for these disorders are also discussed. |
+these disorders are also discussed. |

 |